intel-iot-devkit/how-to-code-samples/README.md

   "TWILIO_ACCT_SID": "YOURAPIKEY"; "TWILIO_AUTH_TOKEN": "YOURTOKEN"
 ```

-## Datastore Server Setup
+## Data Store Server Setup

 Optionally, you can store the data generated by this example program in a backend database deployed using Microsoft* Azure* or IBM* Bluemix*, Node.js, and a Redis data store.
 For information on how to setup your own cloud data server, go to:

 https://github.com/intel-iot-devkit/intel-iot-examples-datastore

 ### Connecting Your Edison to the Eclipse IDE

 ![](./../../../images/cpp/cpp-connection-eclipse-ide-win.png)
 1. In the bottom left corner right-click in the area "Target SSH Conections" select "New..." then select "Connection..." and a new screen will appear.

 ![](./../../../images/cpp/cpp-connection-eclipse-ide-win2.png)
 2. In the "filter box" type the name of your edison.
 In the example mine is JustinEdison.

 ![](./../../../images/cpp/cpp-connection-eclipse-ide-win3.png)
 3. In the "Select one of the found connections list; click on your device name.
 Then Ok.

 ![](./../../../images/cpp/cpp-connection-eclipse-ide-win4.png)
 4. Your device will now appear in the "Target SSH Connections" area.
 Right-clickt it and select connect.
 (If promted for a username and password the user is 'root' and password is whatever you set it up as when configuring the Edison board)

 ## Configuring The Example